All Episodes

 He clearly gave his enemies enough ammunition.

-But there was never any evidence that Nixon knew about the break in.
+Well, there was never any evidence that Nixon knew about the break-in, never any evidence that he coordinated the break-in.

 But to argue, and this is something I've never been able to get over in my adult life, that Richard Nixon was somehow much worse, integrity-wise, than Lyndon Baines Johnson defies incredulity.